guilleng/c-programming-a-modern-approach-solutions/chapter16/exercises/12/README.md

 ---

-The total amount of memory needed for the union `u` is the size of its largest member.
+The total amount of memory needed for the union `u` is determined by the size of its largest member.

-+ The `double` variable `a`, occupies 8 bytes.
++ The `double` variable `a` occupies 8 bytes.
 + To determine the size of the structure `e`, the sizes of its individual members should be added up.
-4 bytes for the `char` array, 8 bytes for the `double` variable and 4 bytes for the `int` for a total of 16 bytes.
+4 bytes for the `char` array, 8 bytes for the `double` variable and 4 bytes for the `int` resulting in a total of 16 bytes.
 + The char array `f`, occupies 4 bytes.

-Therefore a C compiler would typically allocate 16 bytes of memory for it.
+Therefore a C compiler would typically allocate 16 bytes of memory for the union `u`.